Remuneration Rules

 7. Payment of performance reward

-7.1.2 for significantly remarkable work performance, or
+7.1.2 significantly outstanding work performance; or

-7.6 The decision to pay an employee performance reward shall be laid down in a financial order.
+7.6 The decision to grant a performance reward to an employee shall be set out in a financial order.

 8. Payment of bonuses

-8.3 The basis for university-wide recognition are laid down in the Regulations on Acknowledgement and Insignia.
-The systems for recognition of employees in structural units shall be approved by an order of the area director or dean.
+8.3 The principles of university-wide recognition are laid down in the Regulations on Acknowledgement and Insignia.
+Employee recognition systems within structural units shall be approved by an order of the head of the structural unit or the dean.

-9.2 Remuneration for annual leave shall be calculated based on the Regulation of the Government of the Republic “The Conditions and Procedure for Payment of Average Wages”, whereas
+9.2 Remuneration for annual leave shall be calculated in accordance with the Regulation of the Government of the Republic “Conditions and Procedure for Payment of Average Wages”, as follows:

 10. Implementation of the Rules and supervision